 FAQs

-Reception - There are spaces for 90 children in across our Reception classes and even though this sounds like a large number, all our classes have space for 30 children in each with a teacher and a learning support assistant, similar to all other schools.
+Reception – There are spaces for 90 children in our Reception year group, even though this sounds like a large number, all our classes have space for 30 children in each with a teacher and a learning support assistant, similar to all other schools.

 Will my child be with other children s/he knows?